DR PANYARIT KITIWANPHASAN ORTHOPEDIST AT PATTAYA INTERNATIONAL HOSPITAL

 By GLORIA JONES

-When you meet Dr Panyarit his enthusiasm is quite infectious especially when talking about PRP, a treatment available from him at Pattaya International Hospital.
+When you meet Dr Panyarit his enthusiasm is quite infectious, especially when talking about PRP.
+This treatment is now available from him at Pattaya International Hospital.

 In simple terms PRP application is a procedure whereby blood is taken from the patient.
 Then a centrifuge machine is used to separate the red and white blood cells extracting the Platelet Rich Plasma.
 This is then injected back into the patient’s body where it is most needed.

 Injecting directly to the site of an injury in this way can stimulate repair and greatly enhance the healing process.
 Also PRP has an added benefit, as being taken from the patient’s own body means that there is no allergic reaction or rejection